 - operating food premises without registration or notification

 - failure to keep the required records on site.

 The offences listed in ‘Infringement offences under the Food Act 1984’are found in Chapter 3 of the Australia New Zealand Food Standards Code.
-These are known as the Food Safety Standards.

 For further information about offences, go to Safe Food Australia on the Food Standards Australia New Zealand website.

 When faced with an alleged breach of the legislation, council officers must consider what would be a proportionate response to the case at hand.
 Enforcement options include:

 - providing advice or guidance to educate a proprietor of a food premises about how to comply

 Council officers have discretion as to whether an infringement notice ought to be issued and may do so when it is considered appropriate in the given circumstances.

 The infringement notice gives councils another way to address what are less severe food safety or hygiene problems, in those cases where a warning or education are not considered sufficient.

 The standard framework for issuing and enforcing infringement notices across Victoria is underpinned by the Infringements Act 2006 and guidelines issued under that Act by the Attorney-General.